hnkoy/devops_docker/README.md

 First create a Dockerfile and :
 - install  ngnix
 - install git
-- and clone the project on GitHub
+- and clone the project from GitHub repository
  # Dockerfile
  ```
 ** start image from ubuntu os image **